Restruder 9/17/2023 – 9/23/2023 Updates

 Restruder 11/19/2023 – 12/3/2023 Updates

-I was mainly focus on updated the stl file for the 3d model of the mounting of the Restruder.
-In which I added a spot for the filament diameter sensor could be attached to.
+I was mainly focused on updating the stl file for the 3d model of the mounting of the Restruder.
+In which I added a spot for the filament diameter sensor to be attached to.

 Model that I edited

-Then I worked on printing the part in whihc casused a lot of issue.
-When first editing the file the file got corrupted and created a shell in stead of an solid part. which made printing have a couple of air gaps and snapping easily.
+Then I worked on printing the part which caused a lot of issues.
+When first editing the file the file got corrupted and created a shell instead of a solid part. which made printing have a couple of air gaps and snapping easily.
 This was not notice until a later point but when the issue got found, it have gotten fix.

 The print with the sensor attached to it